NACCA Community

 What The Literature Review Tell Us

-1. 60% of Blacks in Ontario are at increased risk of psychosis.
+1. 60% of Black individuals in Ontario are at increased risk of psychosis.

 2. Literature on the health concerns and well-being of young Black women is almost non-existent in Canada.